tutorcruncher/timecruncher/_posts/2015-11-05-tutorcruncher-is-in-the-news.md

 ---
 layout: post
-title:  "Tutorcruncher is in the news!"
+title:  "TutorCruncher is in the news!"
 permalink: tutorcruncher-is-in-the-news
+author: Mark
+tags:
+  - Investment
+  - TutorCruncher
+  - Tutoring Industry
 ---
 Tutor to the rich and famous, Thomas Murr has written a thought-provoking article for estate and manor magazine about the long term prospects for both